jwkerr/EMCAPIClient/README.md

 Fair warning: this library is intended for my own personal use across projects, if I decide something isn't how I like it, I will change it, so do not expect compatibility across versions

+That said, each version will work with the API and updating is not necessary, if you have things as you like, just stay on that version

 # Using EMCAPIClient
 Create an instance of EMCAPIClient like this
 ```java